tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### AssemblyQualified names from user defined types in 5.3.6

+1. Fix for AssemblyQualified names from user defined types.

 ### Multiple Framework Targets and void Return Types 5.3.5

 1. Updated all projects to target .net462, .net48, netcoreapp3.1, and net6.0 only.